tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 **subnet**
 *Server only*

-Defines ip addresses to add to route table that will be routed over through yggdrasil.
-Must match ips in `yggdrasil.iptunnel.server`
+Defines IP addresses to add to the routing table that will be routed over through Yggdrasil.
+Must match the IPs in `yggdrasil.iptunnel.server`

-Default: *10.10.0.0/24*
+Default: `10.10.0.0/24`
-Value: `Any ipv4 address range`
+Value: `Any IPv4 address range`

 #### IPTunnel - Server